By Trista Ngo, AsAmNews Intern

 “The re-imagined scholarship process is aimed to enhance accessibility, flexibility, and equity in how scholarships applications are completed and submitted, ensuring that process and administration are more focused to serve students facing the greatest challenges,” the organization said in a press release.

 APIA Scholars is a Washington, DC-based non-profit dedicated to reducing the financial hardships of pursuing higher education for the Asian American, Native Hawaiian, and Pacific Islander (AANHPI) community.
-It provides funds from $2,500 for a single year, $20,000 for a multi-year period, and emergency funds of up to $2,500.
+It provides funds from $2,500 for a single year and $20,000 for a multi-year period.

 According to the organization’s website, it focuses on supporting AANHPI students who live at or below the poverty line; are first-generation college students; and “are representative of the AANHPI community’s diversity, (geographically and ethnically), especially those ethnicities that have been underrepresented on college campuses due to limited access and opportunity.”